evilexecutable/ResourceKeeper/README.md

 # ResourceKeeper
-A small project that will keep automate the resource monitoring of Windows systems/servers.
+A small project that will help automate the resource monitoring of Windows systems/servers.